wchowdhu/udacity-git-ml-engineer-nanodegree/coursework/sentiment_analysis_xgboost/README.md

 jupyter notebook <file_name>.ipynb
 ```

 To run and execute all the cells from scratch, you need to create a Jupyter notebook instance in the Amazon Sagemaker service, configure the lifecycle of the notebook, and attache the [Github repository](https://github.com/wchowdhu/udacity-ml-engineer-nanodegree.git) to the instance.
-Once set up, you can run the cells to upload the data and save any model artifacts to AWS S3 after fitting the model.
+Once set up, you can run the cells to upload the data and save any model artifacts of the learned model to AWS S3.